Ponca City, Oklahoma: In popular culture

 Ponca City was one of the filming locations for 1996 movie Twister.

+Several scenes of the television series American Gods were shot in Ponca City.

-The 2020 children’s film “Adventures of Rufus: The Fantastic Pet” was largely filmed at the Marland Mansion.
+The 2020 children’s film Adventures of Rufus: The Fantastic Pet was largely filmed at the Marland Mansion.

 A film about E. W. Marland was expected to be in production to shoot in Ponca City, titled The Ends of the Earth.
 The film was to star the Academy Award winner Jennifer Lawrence, and was originally expected to start in 2014.
-However, as of July 2020, Internet Movie Database continues to list the movie only as "in development."
+However, as of May 2023, Internet Movie Database continues to list the movie only as "in development."

-Several scenes from American Gods (TV series) were shot in Ponca City.